hosseinseilani/predator-os/README.md

 9) Suitable for newbie users and useful for general work compared to Parrot and Kali distribution.
 10) Includes the best privacy, hardening, anonymous configuration, and tools.
 11) Offers a lighter and smaller download file size, despite having more tools than BlackArch, Tsurugi Linux, and dracOS Linux distributions.
-12) Has the ability to boot both in live mode and for installation, unlike deft, Discreete Linux, despite having all the tools of that distribution.
+12) Can boot both in live mode and for installation, unlike deft, Discreete Linux, despite having all the tools of that distribution.
-13) Includes the feature of booting in safe mode, text-mode, Noacpi, Iommu, forensic mode, and having CLI tools like the dracOS distribution that lacks graphical tools.
+13) Includes the feature of booting in safe mode, text mode, Noacpi, Iommu, forensic mode, and having CLI tools like the dracOS distribution that lacks graphical tools.
 14) Includes all Bugtraq Linux tools.
 15) Includes more web penetration testing tools than Samurai Linux.
 16) Includes more tools than BackBox Linux.
 17) Includes all Pentoo Linux tools.
-18) Includes specialized PC crime detection tools and also the ability to run Windows tools in Linux, such as deft and CAINE Linux.
+18) It includes specialized PC crime detection tools and the ability to run Windows tools, such as deft and CAINE Linux, in Linux.
 19) Includes Kodachi Linux features in the field of privacy and anonymity.
 20) Includes secure and privacy features of Discreete Linux.
 21) Includes all Santoku Linux tools in the field of Mobile pen-testing.